fenago/python-networking-sysadmins/scripting/lab_guides/Lab_17.md

-Plotly is an interactive, open source graphing[]{#id326158973 .indexterm} library in Python.
+Plotly is an interactive, open source graphing library in Python.
 It is a charting library that provides over 30 chart types, such as scientific charts, 3D graphs, statistical charts, financial charts, and more.